Painting fall leaves with watercolors is a fun autumn art project suitable for kids, teens, and adults, which can be done at home or in the classroom.

 Related: The Best Art Supplies for Kids and Why Young Artists Should Use Them

-- Add a squirt of black acrylic paint to a small bottle of white glue and shake well.
+- Add a small amount of black acrylic paint to a bottle of white glue and shake well.

-- Make sure the glue bottle is not full, so there is plenty of room for the ingredients to mix and blend.
+- Ensure the glue bottle is at least half full, allowing sufficient room for the ingredients to mix and blend.

 - Remember that white glue dries clear.
 Black glue does not have to look completely black when it is wet.
 A greyish color will work.
-The white glue will appear black when it dries as long as there is some black acrylic paint mixed into it.
+White glue will always appear black when it dries, as long as just enough black acrylic paint is mixed into the white glue.

-We have a small bottle of glue dedicated to continually mixing white glue and black acrylic paint into to make a never-ending supply of black glue.
+My daughter and I have a small bottle of glue dedicated to continually mixing the white glue with black acrylic paint to make a never-ending supply of black glue.
 We never measure, and it always turns out fine.
+With this alternative fall leaf art idea, you may enjoy creating watercolor art with freshly gathered autumn leaves.
+Below is a photograph with a few examples of fall leaf watercolor paintings made using this art process.

 Related: Fall Leaf Lacing Beginning Sewing Project for Kids